alibaba/ice/.changeset/README.md

 - Bump released packages version
 - Write Changelog for the released packages

-You can run follow these steps:
+You can follow these steps:
 - Run the command line script `npm run changeset`
 - Select the packages you want to include in the changeset using `↑` and `↓` to navigate to packages, and `space` to select a package.
 Hit enter when all desired packages are selected.
 - You will be prompted to select a bump type for each selected package.
 Select an appropriate bump type for the changes made.
 See here for information on semver versioning